Skip to main content

 File it with confidence.

 Submit your matter in 5 minutes.
-Receive a court-ready filing package with citations independently checked against CourtListener and PACER.
-You review it, you file it—the research and drafting are handled.
+You review it, you file it — we handle the research and drafting.